• Applied Words: Unseen Worlds

 For the second year, the Guild Literary Complex’s will present its signature event, Brooksday 2014—a marathon reading that celebrates the life and work of renowned Chicago poet Gwendolyn Brooks.
 Taking place at the Chicago Tribune Printers Row Lit Fest on Saturday, June 7—Brooks’ birthday—from 10:00 a.m.–6:00 p.m. at the Guild’s tent (located on the corner […]

-Printers Row Lit Festival Dearborn and Polk Streets, Chicago
+Printers Row Lit Festival Dearborn and Polk Streets, Chicago, United States

 The Guild will be presenting hour-long readings by seven prominent Chicago literary organizations throughout the day at Printers Row Lit Festival.
 You can find our tent at the corner of Dearborn and Polk Streets.
 Schedule 10 a.m.
 Chicago Latino Writers Initiative: Ericka McCarthy Sanchez, Adriana Galvan, Awilda Rodriguez, Diana Pando, Jen Vera, Veronica Vidal, Jazmin Corona, Stephanie Diaz Reppen The Chicago Latino Writers […]